Bios-afk/Bios-afk/README.md

 # 👋 Hello, I'm Félix Korbendau

 🎓 Full-Stack Developer in training at [Le Wagon](https://www.lewagon.com)
-🎯 Starting a Bachelor's degree at EPSI Bordeaux in October 2025
 📍 Based in Bordeaux, France
 💼 Former workshop manager in the printing industry, now transitioning into tech